Climbing

 Sunderland Wall

 In my third year, however, we managed to get transport and expert assistance from an old member.
 We got a much better response from the freshers, and organised taster sessions to Sunderland to train them up.
-We also decided to spend some of the club’s grant on some new equipment.
-I also bought some gear of my own, as some outdoor climbing over summer had left me wanting/needing it!
+We could also spend some of the club’s grant on equipment.
+Over the course of the year, we consistently managed to get 2 full cars to Sunderland each week.
+We also managed to get an outdoor trip to Slipstones near Masham.

+In October, our fourth and final year of both the university and the club, a great number of people showed an interest at the freshers’ fair, and sessions were organised both to Sunderland and Berghaus.
 It took over three years, but by mid-November I nailed the Berghaus route that had daunted me since the beginning!
 The Leap of Faith™ is a formidable leap from a free-standing boulder to a section of the main wall.
 Thankfully I brought my camera along, so you can view my attempt, along with some other routes from the same afternoon.